 Do you love cats?
 If so, there is a cat café in Auckland called Cat Lounge, the first of its kind in the country.
 There are around 20 cats living on the premises, and you can cuddle and even feed them.

 Located around an hour from Auckland by car, visiting Goat Island is one of the best things to do in the city.
 Here, visitors come to snorkel, scuba dive, or take a glass-bottom boat ride.

-The waters of the island have some of the most beautiful marine life you will ever see, which you can interact with them up close.
+The island’s waters have some of the most beautiful marine life you will ever see, and you can interact with them up close.

 Discover Auckland’s nightlight in Queen Street

 The area around Queen Street is one of the most vibrant in the city.
 It features numerous bars and nightclubs, including a bar dedicated to the iconic Irish sitcom Father Ted.

 If you don’t want to indulge yourself in the thick action, just stroll down the center of Auckland, especially during the weekend.

 Every year from March to August, more than 1200 pairs of gannets nest at Muriwai Beach, making for spectacular viewing.
 The beach is located about an hour’s drive from the city and has a viewing platform from which visitors can catch a glimpse of this spectacle.

 Rangitoto Island is the youngest volcano in the country, having erupted and formed six centuries ago.
 You can access this gem by ferry, which takes about twenty-five minutes, but if money is not a concern to you, a helicopter ride is an easiest and most luxurious alternative.